catalyst/developing-with-cwp/slides/docs/05_CreatingATemplate.md

 ### Listing child pages
 Now back in to the template code.
 Open Layout/LandingPage.ss.
 Remove the statement "this is the landing page", since it was only a test.

-Now its time to loop through and output the child pages of this landing page by adding this code inside the main `<section>` area, below the $Content area.
+Now its time to loop through and output the child pages of this landing page by adding this code inside the  `<aside>` area.
+Since we're using Watea, this will create a floating menu to the right.

 ### Listing child pages